zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-adw-atp/ggv-adw-atp.md

   * Using Java Key Stores
   * Using Oracle Wallet

 **Note**: This lab is for using the Oracle Wallet only.
-For using Java Key Sores (JKS),see [Java Connectivity with Autonomous Database (ATP or ADW)](https://www.oracle.com/database/technologies/java-connectivity-to-atp.html)
+For using Java Key Sores (JKS), see [Java Connectivity with Autonomous Database (ATP or ADW)](https://www.oracle.com/database/technologies/java-connectivity-to-atp.html).

 ### What Do You Need?